-Hong Kong police shoot teen protester as violence escalates
+Hong Kong police shoot teen as protest violence escalates

 The government of embattled leader Carrie Lam has already canceled an annual Oct.
 1 fireworks display over the city’s Victoria Harbour, citing public safety.

 Lam, who was trapped in a stadium for hours last week after attending the “open dialogue”, left for Beijing on Monday to celebrate China’s birthday on the mainland.
-She will return on Tuesday.

 In contrast to events in Hong Kong, Beijing’s carefully choreographed anniversary festivities included troops marching through part of Tiananmen Square with new missiles and floats celebrating the country’s technological prowess.